 We have breakfast this morning before our visit of Ho Chi Minh City, originally named Saigon and built by the French in 1850 at the beginning of French colonial times and the principal port of Vietnam.
 Take a tour of the city: Reunification palace, Notre Dame cathedral and Central Post office.
 We have lunch in town and in the afternoon, we visit the National History museum then a traditional lacquer-ware factory.
 Free time to stroll around the Ben Thanh markets.Return to the ship for our farewell cocktail and gala dinner.
 Moor for the night in the port of Ho Chi Minh City.
 After dinner the evening is at leisure.

 After breakfast, we disembark our ship and devote our morning to visiting Cholon, the major centre of Chinese trade in the capital city.
 After lunch the afternoon is free.
-End of our journey.
+End of our services.